arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/debugger/debugger.md

 ![Find source file window](./assets/ozone_find_window.png)

-Covering all features of Ozone would go beyond the scope of this tutorial but to give you a starting point we will show you how to add a breakpoint and hold your sketch at that point.
+### Setting Breakpoints

 As mentioned above a breakpoint is an intentional stopping or pausing place at a specific point in the code.
 You can add them by clicking the sidebar next to your sketch, and you should see a red dot appear.
 You have now set a breakpoint.

 ![Setting a breakpoint](./assets/breakpoint.png)